 It is important to note that the regulatory protection afforded to medicinal products such as data exclusivity, marketing protection, market exclusivity for orphan indications and pediatric extension are currently under review at the EU level.
-It is expected that the protection currently afforded in the EU will be reduced in the years to come.
+It is expected that the protection currently afforded in the EU will be reduced in the years to come and the new EU legislative proposal is expected to be published by the European Commission in the second calendar quarter of 2023, although this timeline may be further prolonged.